livepeer/comfystream/docker/README.md

 ### Run in BYOC Mode

-To start ComfyStream in BYOC (Bring Your Own Compute) mode, you can use the dedicated BYOC entrypoint:
+To start ComfyStream in BYOC (Bring Your Own Container) mode, you can use the dedicated BYOC entrypoint:

 ```bash
 docker run --gpus all -e ORCH_SECRET=your-secret-here \